-Everyone that visits, my top recommendation is to book a hotel in the South Bay area like in Marina del Rey, Manhattan Beach, Hermosa Beach, or Redondo Beach.
+For everyone that visits, my top recommendation is to book a hotel in the South Bay area, like in Marina del Rey, Manhattan Beach, Hermosa Beach, or Redondo Beach.
 Santa Monica is another area great and centralized area to stay in.

 If the South Bay and West Side are too far from everything, and you plan on relying on public transportation, consider staying in West Hollywood or Miracle Mile.